VirgilSecurity/virgil-pure-wordpress/README.md

-# Virgil WordPress Plugin PHE PHP
+# Virgil WordPress Plugin Pure PHP

 [Introduction](#introduction) | [Features](#features) | [Installation](#installation) | [How To Use Plugin](#how-to-use-plugin) | [License](#license) | [Support](#support)

 ## Introduction
 <img src="https://cdn.virgilsecurity.com/assets/images/github/logos/pure_grey_logo.png" align="left" hspace="0" vspace="0"></a>[Virgil Security](https://virgilsecurity.com) introduces an implementation of the [Password-Hardened Encryption (PHE) protocol](https://virgilsecurity.com/wp-content/uploads/2018/11/PHE-Whitepaper-2018.pdf) – a powerful and revolutionary cryptographic technology that provides stronger and more modern security, that secures users' data and lessens the security risks associated with weak passwords.

-Virgil WordPress PHE plugin allows developers to interact with Virgil PHE Service to protect users' passwords in a WordPress database from offline/online attacks and makes stolen passwords/data useless if your database has been compromised.
+Virgil WordPress Pure plugin allows developers to interact with Virgil PHE Service to protect users' passwords in a WordPress database from offline/online attacks and makes stolen passwords/data useless if your database has been compromised.
 Neither Virgil nor attackers know anything about users' passwords/data.

 This technology can be used within any database or login system that uses a password, so it’s accessible for a company of any industry or size.